 How do care for my expensive sable paint brush?

 Follow the professional tips below to properly care for your kolinsky sable or synthetic paint brush (source):

 - Rinse after every paint session and in-between color changes.

 - Store your brushes flat on your table or upside down with the bristles down.
-Excess water that seeps up into the ferrule toward the handle will cause the wood and hairs underneath all these components to swell.
-Water induced swelling will pop glue and binders out of place and accelerate brush hair-loss–a balding brush isn’t very pretty or useful.
+Excess water that seeps up into the ferrule toward the handle will cause the wood and hairs underneath to swell.

 Go for snappy.